Loop 40th Anniversary

 January 2014 – Present

-I lead a multifaceted creative department for a cluster of Chicago radio stations 101WKQX (WKQX-FM), 97.9 The Loop (WLUP-FM), WLS-AM 890, and 94.7 WLS (WLS-FM).
+I lead a multifaceted creative department for a cluster of Chicago radio stations, doing design work for 101WKQX (WKQX-FM), WLS-AM 890, and 94.7 WLS (WLS-FM).
+My team also designed for the iconic 97.9 The Loop (WLUP-FM) up until March 2018.
 From conceptualization and consultation, to design & development, to final deployment, I manage a team that creates custom print/web/video solutions to compliment our on-air products.
 Our work strengthens the various radio brands, while generating revenue within an increasingly challenging and evolving environment.

 July 2011 – January 2014